Estimated reading time: 7 minutes

 What should I do if I think my child’s communication issues are stress-related?

-Will they outgrow this?
-Or do I need to get help?
+Will my child outgrow communication struggles during dysregulation, or do I need to get help?

 What helps kids who freeze or talk too fast when upset?